demjhonsilver/embedia-vue/README.md

 Patch Changes:

+ v1.2.3
+ - Fixed the issue with embedding x.com concerning the width.

  v1.2.2
  - Fixed the issue with embedding x.com, which restores the embedded post with a card rather than just a video.